-Paul A. Talley is a Senior Managing Director at DelMorgan & Co., based out of the company’s Santa Monica headquarters.
+Paul A. Talley is a Managing Director at DelMorgan & Co., based out of the company’s Santa Monica headquarters.
 Mr. Talley has more than 30 years of commercial experience operating technology companies, leading corporate finance mandates, providing strategic advisory services, leading investment banking practices, angel and institutional investing, and managing private equity funds.
 Mr. Talley has executed hundreds of engagements involving billions of dollars in transactions, all around the world.

 Mr. Talley is head of DelMorgan’s Security & Defense practice and focuses on the Technology sectors, with a particular specialty in telecommunications, software and networking.
 Mr. Talley has operated medical technology and healthcare businesses and provides financial services for these markets through a network of industry partners with deep sectoral knowledge.

 Mr. Talley began his career in law enforcement and is a United States Air Force veteran.
 In the 1990s, Mr. Talley founded a security technology company, and then went on to hold senior executive positions with technology businesses Pinkerton Corporation (systems integrator), DataWest Corporation (Internet software), Vigilos (security software), Gulfstream (systems integration), Zanbato (financial services software) and ViRural Group (Africa telecommunications mobile ISP).